Transferwise.com Review 2019 – Pros & Cons of Transfers with the FinTech

 a) By credit card.
 This is the simplest method, all you have to do is enter your debit or credit card details and make the payment at Transferwise as you would for an online purchase.

 Keep your mobile phone handy as banks usually ask for a confirmation code that they send by SMS.
-The limit for making a card payment is £2000 in the United Kingdom and €2500 for France – Euro Zone.
+The limit for making a card payment is £10.000 in the United Kingdom (0.69% fee applies with business cards) and €2500 for the Euro Zone (1.65% fee with business cards).

 b) By bank transfer.
 You must make a transfer from your bank to the Transferwise account by entering the code provided in the “reference” or “concept” part of the transfer.